dpurohit108/DH110-F22-DHRUVP/README.md

 2. The vast amount of information that the user found interesting
 3. How quickly the user was willing to integrate a change/alternative into their life

 The user expressed that having a successful visit to the site depended on the clarity and simplicity of the information they read/received.
-At times, it was this process was challenging as it depended on the user speaking their mind while being guided throught the inquiry, however, overall it went well an provided me with further insight on how to redesign the website.
+At times, this process was challenging as it depended on the user speaking their mind while being guided through the inquiry, however, overall it went well and provided me with further insight on how to redesign the website.

 Further details on the user research/contextual inquiry process can be found [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment03.md).

 ## UX Storytelling

+The purpose of the UX storytelling process is to gain better insight into various scenarios that users may experience with the website.
+This process allows for the designer (me) to be in the user's shoes and get a better feel for some of the challenges they may experience.
+Based off ot the previous three parts of the project (heuristic evaluation, usability testing, and user research), the following five design solutions/features were tested as part of the storytelling process:

+1. Consolidated top menu bar that is well organized and easy to navigate.
+2. Clear identification of the tab to find information on the sustainable development goals (identifiable using words).
+3. Clear identification and list of the goals, with the user being able to quickly click on one of the colorful boxes to gain more information/detail on a specific goal.
+4. Improved newsletter sign up that does not generate errors or take information that is not satisfactory.
+Additionally, providing information about what the newsletter will provide the user with and how often they will receive it.
+5. A page that provides the user with simple and meaningful recommendations on changes they can make in their day to day life to have a positive impact towards achieving the sustainable goals.

+Note: These generalized tasks/design solutions/features were re-defined in a more actionable way during the prototyping process.

+User personas and empathy maps (below) were created to get a better understanding of the user's background, thoughts, and actions.
+The two users created were **Kasey and Kennedy**.
+Their details can be viewed below.
+Additionally two different scenarios were written (one for each user) that highlighted their interactions with the website, background to why they are searching for certain information, and how they interact with the website.
+Kasey's scenario can be viewed [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment04.md#kaseys-scenario--journey-map-design-features-4--5) and Kennedy's scenario can be viewed [here](https://github.com/dpurohit108/DH110-F22-DHRUVP/blob/main/Assignments/Assignment04.md#kennedys-scenario--journey-map-design-features-1-2--3).
+Journey maps were also created for each user to highlight their process (initiation, frustration, solution, and goal) and journey through the website.
+The journey maps can be viewed below.

 ### User Personas